-Due to the small size of our consulting rooms, and the need for an assistant to help the vet at close distance with most patients, we are unable to allow you into the consulting room with your pet.
-Exceptions may be possible for sensitive situations to allow privacy, and for euthanasia appointments – please advise when booking so we can allow enough time and take suitable precautions.
+Due to the small size of our consulting rooms, and the need for an assistant to help the vet at close distance with most patients, we are unable to allow you into the consulting room routinely with your pet.
+We continue to make exceptions for sensitive situations to allow privacy, and for euthanasia appointments – please advise when booking so we can allow enough time and take suitable precautions.
 We will reassess this situation once the team are fully vaccinated, and we are less vulnerable to the potential closure from ‘track and trace’.

 You are welcome to wait outside or in your car if you prefer, while your pet is in the surgery.

 As a veterinary practice we have always taken hand hygiene and disinfection seriously; it goes without saying we are disinfecting contact points with increased frequency and washing our hands frequently.

 We appreciate this isn’t the same type of personal customer service you are used to and thank you for your kindness and co-operation.

 Please be reassured, we will still be able to help you.
 Here are just some of the ways we can help:

 - The vet may be able to initially do a telephone or video consultation; our regulatory body has temporarily allowed us to prescribe medication remotely, which we aren’t usually allowed to do.

 - If your pet does need an examination, hopefully you have a friend or family member that can bring your pet in to us.
 Otherwise, we can take the pet into the surgery while you wait in the car or help with transportation of the pet into the surgery.

 - We can deliver food or medications to your home.